Louis-Édouard-François-Desiré Pie: Early life and seminary

+Clerical career

+Pie was ordained priest on 25 May 1839.
+In 1843, on 4 January, Bishop Montale appointed Pie his Vicar General.
+Pope Pius IX appointed Pie to the episcopate on 28 September 1849, and he was consecrated on 25 November by Claude-Hippolyte Clausel Montale.

 At the First Vatican Council on 1869, Pie was the leading figure among the French for the definition of papal infallibility.

-Cardinal and legacy

 On 29 January 1879, Cardinal Nina, the Vatican Secretary of State, officially notified Pie of his elevation to the dignity of cardinal.
 He was created cardinal by Pope Leo XIII in the consistory of 12 May 1879 with the title of Cardinal Priest of St. Mary of Victories.
 He chose as his groomsmen to accompany him to Rome at the presentation of his cardinal's hat Charles Veillard, Charles Clémot, Gonzague de la Rochebrochard and Henry Savatier.

-He died a year later in his sixty-fifth year, on 18 May 1880 at Angoulême, where he had come to preach.
+Pie died a year later in his sixty-fifth year, on 18 May 1880 at Angoulême, where he had come to preach.
 He was buried in the crypt of Notre-Dame la Grande de Poitiers.

+Politics and philosophy

+Pie preached against Liberalism as exemplified by the French Revolution and Louis Philippe I, giving sermons on this topic in 1844 and 1846.
+On 12 July 1846, he wrote to M. de Estoile: "The neo-liberal Catholic party is a child of the Revolution and the Revolution is satanic in its essence."

+Another common theme in Pie's letters and sermons was the need to return to Christianity as a cornerstone of society.
+In his first pastoral letter as bishop, he wrote: "Everything has to be redone to create a Christian people: this will not happen by miracle or by a series of miracles especially, it will be through the priestly ministry, or it will not happen at all, and then society will perish."
+Pie returned to this theme in his Works, writing: "We will not change the essence of things; Jesus Christ is the cornerstone of the whole social order.
+Without him, everything collapses, everything becomes divided and perishes."

+Legacy

-Rome had wanted, in making Pie a cardinal, to thank him for his work in France and at Vatican I. His major biographer was Louis Baunard (in his Histoire du cardinal Pie : évêque de Poitiers, H. Oudin, Poitiers, 1886) He would, years after his death, be favourably cited by Pope Pius X, who knews his writings well.
+Pie's major biographer was Louis Baunard (in his Histoire du cardinal Pie : évêque de Poitiers, H. Oudin, Poitiers, 1886) He would, years after his death, be favourably cited by Pope Pius X, who knew his writings well.
 His "Works" (pastoral letters, sermons, homilies, speeches, etc.) fill twelve volumes, and his social teaching has in recent years been enthusiastically promoted by members of the Society of St. Pius X.